The limit of large mass monopoles

+For an arbitrary compact structure group, the expansion \eqref{eq:finite-energy-asymp-behavior-YMH} is not needed in the arguments below.
+The critical Sobolev estimate \eqref{ineq: crit_Sobolev} gives directly the alternative finite energy version of the small Higgs field radius estimate recorded after Theorem~\ref{thm: taubes_estimate}. \end{remark}

 Finally, we recall an auxiliary result from \cite{oliveira2016monopoles} for later reference.
-In what follows, for a point $x\in X$, we let $\delta_x\in\left(C_c^{\infty}(X)\right)'$ denote the Dirac delta distribution supported at $x$, and we consider the transpose of the Laplace operator, still denoted by $\Delta$, acting on $\left(C_c^{\infty}(X)\right)'$ in the usual fashion. \begin{proposition}[{\cite[Proposition 2]{oliveira2016monopoles}}] Let $(X^3,g)$ be an AC oriented Riemannian $3-$manifold with one end.
-Then, there are constants $c_1>0$ and $c_2>0$ such that for any given point $x\in X$, there exists a \emph{harmonic} function $\phi_x$ on $X\setminus\{x\}$ such that
+In what follows, for a point $x\in X$, we let $\delta_x\in\left(C_c^{\infty}(X)\right)'$ denote the Dirac delta distribution supported at $x$, and we consider the transpose of the Laplace operator, still denoted by $\Delta$, acting on $\left(C_c^{\infty}(X)\right)'$ in the usual fashion. \begin{proposition}[{\cite{oliveira2016monopoles}*{Proposition~2}}] Let $(X^3,g)$ be an AC oriented Riemannian $3$-manifold with one end.
+Then there are constants $c_1,c_2>0$ such that, for every $x\in X$, there exists a distribution